1. Kanda River

 • Aoyama

 A cemetery might not seem a likely place to see cherry blossoms, but Aoyama Cemetery is a popular spot during sakura season.
 Rather than being an eerie location, this lush cemetery is filled with plenty of greenery and over 200 majestic sakura trees, with the central avenue featuring an uninterrupted 800m-long tunnel of cherry blossoms.
-It’s also easy to visit this central Tokyo cemetery, which is a short walk from Nogizaka, Aoyama-itchome and Gaienmae stations.
+It’s also super easy to visit this central Tokyo cemetery, as it's a short walk from Nogizaka, Aoyama-itchome and Gaienmae stations.

 Advertising